kurodenjiro/nearnio-intern/README.md

-# Superteam Bounty Notifications Bot
+# Nearn Bounty Notifications Bot

 A Telegram bot that sends notifications for new bounties from [Superteam](https://earn.superteam.fun) based on user preferences.